mbernier/mbernier.com/my-website/src/content/articles/2025-05-21-connecting-gmail-accounts.md

 [3]: https://support.google.com/mail/answer/7104828?hl=en&utm_source=chatgpt.com "Read Gmail messages on other email clients using POP - Google Help"
 [4]: https://developers.google.com/workspace/gmail/imap/imap-smtp?utm_source=chatgpt.com "IMAP, POP, and SMTP | Gmail - Google for Developers"
 [5]: https://www.theverge.com/24260399/gmail-email-inbox-import-how-to?utm_source=chatgpt.com "How to import email from other accounts into Gmail"

+Photo Note: I asked ChatGPT for "two gmail logos with a plus sign in between" this is what it gave me.